Michigan Kidney Failure Cases Often the Result of Medical Malpractice.

 Fortunately, simple blood tests will detect a kidney problem.
-If a test shows a mildly elevated creatinine, the patient should be monitored regularly by a healthcare professional.
+If a test shows mildly elevated creatinine, the patient should be monitored regularly by a healthcare professional.
 The consequences can otherwise be devastating.
-Kidneys can lose up to 90% function before the condition is end-stage renal disease, which requires dialysis.
+Kidneys can lose up to 90% function before the condition is an end-stage renal disease, which requires dialysis.

 Some of the more common symptoms of kidney failure include:

 – Overall feeling of illness

 – Itching and dry skin